shhphp/SHH/README.md

 ## Introduction <a id="intro"></a>

 SHH is basically an oversimplified version of XML.
-Its focus, however lies on writing HTML.
+However, its focus lies on writing HTML.
 SHH is a lot shorter, more readable and fun to work with.

 SHH is a whitespace significant markup language, means that the document structure is maintained by outline indentation.
 The default indentation size is 2 spaces.